TheEntropyCollective/randomfs-core/README.md

 ### StoreFile(filePath, contentType string) (string, error)

-Stores a file and returns its rd:// URL.
+Stores a file and returns its rfs:// URL.

 - `filePath`: Path to the file to store
 - `contentType`: MIME type of the file
-- Returns: rd:// URL for file retrieval
+- Returns: rfs:// URL for file retrieval

 ### RetrieveFile(rdURL string) ([]byte, string, error)

-Retrieves a file using its rd:// URL.
+Retrieves a file using its rfs:// URL.

-- `rdURL`: rd:// URL of the file to retrieve
+- `rfsURL`: rfs:// URL of the file to retrieve
 - Returns: file data, content type, and error

 ### GetStats() Stats